 Analysing content helps in the study of many challenging topics of interest to researchers.
 This may include organisational behaviour strategy, managerial reasoning, human resources, technology and innovation management, as well as international management.

 Content analysis can help close the gap between research with large sample sizes and research with smaller sample sizes.
 Small sample research can help in collecting primary data as well as in-depth analyses, however, it may suffer from external credibility problems.
-On the other hand, large sample research may have internal validity issues and lack deeper meaning.
+On the other hand, a large sample size may have internal validity issues and lack deeper meaning.
 Therefore, content analysis will help in improving the quality of the research by considering the benefits of both the small and large sample size research.

 Content Analysis Approaches

 Content analysis has three main approaches: conventional, directed, and summative.
-All methods are similar in their aim – they are used to understand the meaning of a text from its content.
+All methods are similar in their major aim – which is to understand the meaning of a text from its content.

 Conventional Content Analysis